 She has won the Margaret Mead award from the Burchfield Penney Art Center.

-Her work has been exhibited in New York City, Hudson, New York, Vermont, Massachusetts, California as well as throughout the United States in traveling exhibitions.
+Her work has been exhibited in New York City, throughout New York, Vermont, Massachusetts, California, New Hampshire, as well as throughout the United States in traveling exhibitions.

 Raised in a family of both visual and written storytellers, Maude grew up surrounded by theater and books.
 Both her mother and sister are puppeteers and toymakers and her father is an editor and writer.
 This emphasis on storytelling, both through visual craftsmanship and written wordsmithing has shaped both her cut paper art and her writing.